Sof-2509/WRO-Onda-Vital-Team/README.md

 the Project
 ===
-Our project consists of creating an automated land vehicle capable of navigating an environment marked by colored obstacles. the vehicle takes different paths depending on the color of the obstacle.
-We use an ESP32-based program (C++) that includes codes for the ultrasonic sensors (hc-sr04), which can detect objects at a predetermined distance.
-When an obstacle is detected, the sensors send a signal to the ESP32 circuit board, which then directs the vehicle’s movement system to turn det either clockwise or counterclockwise, as pre-established.
-Additionally, the vehicle is equipped with a camera module (Pixy v2) to detect colored obstacles and avoid them based on their color

-the core of the system is based on the ESP32 v1 devkit microcontroller, which provides a versatile platform with sufficient input/output pins and processing capability to manage multiple sensors and actuators for basic robotics applications. the vehicle features a DC motor equipped with an encoder, allowing for precise feedback on wheel rotation to enable closed-loop speed and distance control.
-Four ultrasonic sensors are strategically mounted to the vehicle, giving comprehensive environmental awareness by measuring distances to obstacles in front and on both sides.
-A motor driver shield is used to manage power delivery and control signals to the motor, while a servomotor handles steering actuation. the chassis for this vehicle was custom-designed using 3D modeling software and subsequently fabricated with a 3D printer.
+This project consists of an autonomous land vehicle capable of navigating an environment with colored obstacles.
+Depending on the detected color, the vehicle executes a predefined evasive maneuver (clockwise or counterclockwise turn).

+The system is controlled by an Arduino Uno microcontroller, which processes all sensors and actuators in real time.
+The Arduino Uno provides sufficient digital and analog I/O pins to interface with the distance sensors, camera module, and motor driver for basic robotics applications.

+For distance detection, the vehicle uses four VL53L1X ToF (Time-of-Flight) sensors, mounted on the front, rear, and sides.
+These sensors communicate with the Arduino Uno via the I²C bus.
+When an obstacle is detected within a predetermined distance (between 15 and 30 cm), the sensor sends a signal to the Arduino.

+For color detection, the vehicle is equipped with a HuskyLens AI camera module.
+It recognizes trained color signatures (red, blue, green, yellow, etc.) and sends the color information to the Arduino Uno via UART (serial communication).

+Based on the color received, the Arduino directs the motion system to turn clockwise or counterclockwise.
+Propulsion is provided by a Feetech STS3215 smart servomotor, while steering is handled by a standard servomotor.
+Both are controlled through a URT-1 motor driver.

+The vehicle's chassis was custom-designed using 3D modeling software and fabricated with a 3D printer.

 ## the Challenge